joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/28/us/politics/biden-address-congress-spending.html?searchResultPosition=2

 **Over 25,000 DDT-Tainted Barrels Are Discovered on Seafloor Off California**\
-`One researcher said the number of drums containing the pesticide far exceeded his expectations.
+`One researcher said the number of drums laced with the pesticide far exceeded his expectations.
 “It was hard to wrap my head around the density of targets,” he said.`\
 https://nytimes.com/2021/04/28/us/ddt-barrels-california.html?searchResultPosition=3

 **A Lively Supreme Court Argument Over a Cheerleader’s Vulgar Rant**\